akka/akka/akka-docs/src/main/paradox/persistence-plugins.md

 Akka supports Cassandra's data model through [Akka Persistence Cassandra](https://doc.akka.io/libraries/akka-persistence-cassandra/current/).

-Some later Akka Persistence feature additions are not supported by the Cassandra plugin (see below).
+Some later Akka Persistence feature additions (including [Durable State](./typed/index-persistence-durable-state.md)) are not supported by the Cassandra plugin (see below).

 ## AWS DynamoDB plugin

 AWS DynamoDB can be used as backend for Akka Persistence with the [Akka Persistence DyamoDB plugin](https://doc.akka.io/libraries/akka-persistence-dynamodb/current/).

+[Durable State](./typed/index-persistence-durable-state.md) is not supported by the DynamdDB plugin.

 ## JDBC plugin